 Is my dog overweight?

+If you’re asking yourself ‘is my dog overweight’, you may need to take some measures.
 Dog obesity can cause serious health problems, reducing the quality and length of your dog’s life.

 If your dog has other health problems, being overweight can make these worse as well as affecting your pet’s ability to perform necessary behaviours such as exercise.